CharlBest/nean-stack-starter/README.md

 ## Procfile & Heroku
 This file is [Heroku](https://www.heroku.com/) specific for hosting the [nean demo app](https://www.nean.io/).
 Delete it if you're not using Heroku.

-You will also notice in the package.json file there is a "heroku-prebuild" script.
+You will also notice in the package.json file there is a "heroku-postbuild" script.
 This is for the continuous build and deployment specific for Heroku.
 This can be replaced with npm's preinstall script if you want something standard.

 ## Environment variables
 Change to yours.